bitchin-ginger/U.S._CANCER_ANALYSIS/README.md

 ## Considerations/Issues
-I'm not sure which statistic to trust: the total mortality/incidence or the addition of all of the races per county?
-The numbers when added are larger than the total which does not suggest that we are missing a minority group but instead suggests the numbers are tabulated differently. --> totals
+Total mortality/incidence is the statistic I chose to trust eventhough the addition of all races per county was greater than the total which does not suggest that we are missing a minority group, but instead suggests the numbers are tabulated differently such as individuals identifying as more than one race.

-How do I or can I join my UV data with my Cancer data, especially when the counties aren't making sense?
-It would be much better to do some correlations and statistical tests with it rather than just overlaying graphs.

-What suggestions do you have for different types of visualizations?
-Cloropleth map? depends

 # Conclusions